m0untain04/xdr-tcp-installer/README.md

 # xdr-tcp-installer
-Shell script installer for XDR TCP
+Shell script installer for XDR TCP (WORKS ONLY ON UBUNTU)